PlayOn Home User Guide.

 Above the channel tiles, you will see an option to select the Sorting order.
 This can be alphabetical or default.
 Default is initially set by channel popularity, but you can change it by clicking on the ↑↓ icon on the right and then selecting a channel and using the arrow keys in the window to move it to your desired position.
 You can also change the sizes of the channel tiles by selecting one of the size boxes in the right of the control bar above the channel tiles.

-PlayOn will remember your settings and the next time you open PlayOn it will be as you left it.
+PlayOn Home will remember your settings and the next time you open PlayOn Home it will be as you left it.

 Initiating a Cast

-To initiate a cast, simply navigate to a show/movie/clip you want to watch via the Featured tab, Channels tab or your Recordings folders.
+To initiate a cast, simply navigate to a show/movie/clip you want to watch in your Recordings folders.
 Click on the video you want to cast.
 From here, you can select the Cast button.
 If you have a casting device (Roku, Chromecast, or Xbox) on the same network as your PC, it will appear in the Cast to a Device window.
-Please visit Devices to set up one of these devices.
+Please see the devices page to see the list of PlayOn-supported casting devices.

 You can close and open the cast controller by clicking on the cast controller icon in the bottom right of the PlayOn Dashboard.